jgflagstad/INF3510/README.md

-# ITSecurity Home Exam
+# Articles from Uni

-Researching CAPTCHA as a home exam for an information security course
+- Researching CAPTCHA as a home exam for an information security course
+- Researching how to build a simple robotic arm using servos